Jump to:

 • Reach ≤ 6 inches predicts a fall.

 • Pros: Simple, inexpensive to administer.
-There are established reliability and validity data.
-This test is also sensitive to change over time.
+Established reliability and validity data.
+Sensitive to change over time.

 Early predictions of outcomes